-2.2 JSON/YAML DSL
+2.2 JSON-based DSL

-The entire model for the configuration is based on the concept of a JSON or YAML dictionary that contains at least one actor configuration.
-This format is highly structured and must rigidly conform to the kingpin.schema.
+The entire model for the configuration is based on the concept of a JSON dictionary that contains at least one actor configuration.
+This JSON format is highly structured and must rigidly conform to the kingpin.schema.